1966 California gubernatorial election: Background

-Incumbent governor Pat Brown had been relatively popular.
+Incumbent governor Pat Brown had been twice elected with significant accomplishments, such as the construction of the state highway system.
 After his re-election victory over former vice president Richard Nixon in 1962, Brown was strongly considered for Lyndon B. Johnson's running mate in 1964.
 However, Brown's popularity began to sag amidst the civil disorders of the Watts riots and the early student protests at the University of California, Berkeley including the Free Speech Movement.
-His decision to seek a third term as governor after promising earlier that he would not do so also hurt his popularity.